Holic75/Baldurs-gate-dnd-3.5/README.md

 Saving Throw: 1/2

 This spell is the reverse of Cure Light Wounds.
 Instead of healing the creature touched, it causes damage.
 On a successful touch from the priest, the spell inflicts 8 points of damage upon the target.
 If target succeeds on a Savingthrow vs. Spell the damage is halved.
+Since undead are powered by negative energy, this spell cures such a creature of a like amount of damage, rather than harming it.

 #### Magic Weapon (Cleric)
 (Enchantment/Charm)